telerik/ajax-docs/controls/dragdropmanager/overview.md

 position: 0
 ---

-# Drag and Drop Overview
+# WebForms Drag and Drop Overview

 With the R1 2022 release, **Telerik UI for ASP.NET AJAX** introduces the **RadDraggable**, **RadDropTarget** and **RadDropTargetArea** controls as tools to help you implement drag-and-drop scenarios with just a few lines of code.